embarkpark/learning_design/modules/functions_1/activities/break_down_english_spec/README.md

 To practice translation of plain-English specs, let's continue looking at the personal payments app example, focusing on the payment execution phase.

-Which of the following problem decompositions has a higher risk of an incorrect implementation, if coded as-is?
+Which of the following problem decompositions has a higher risk of an incorrect implementation, if coded as-is:

-Option A:
+### Option A

 To execute the payment:

 1. transfer money from payer to payee
 1. update the UI with new balance

-Option B:
+### Option B

 To execute the payment: